The results of the US National Toxicology Program’s cell phone studies in rats are inconsistent and unconvincing - An ACEBR Position Statement

 The science of the relationships between emissions from wireless devices and health is indeed a very important domain and one that science takes very serious, so I find it a great shame when events such as this fail to provide a balanced view of the science.
 I note too that there is another UNSW Faculty of Law event planned for 18th of November 2015 on “Wireless devices & Biological Effects”, that claims to provide education for attendees on ‘What we know’, ‘What we do not know’, and ‘What can we do now’.
 This is to be presented by an academic who historically has rejected the standard science perspective on wireless devices and health.
 Although this is a free event and so at least won’t cost attendees $440 for the misinformation, I hope that the UNSW Faculty of Law will ensure that the attendees understand which of the ‘educational’ material is indeed scientific consensus, and which is the presenter’s own or others’ views.

 About the Author

-Professor Croft is the Director of the Australian Centre for Electromagnetic Bioeffects Research (ACEBR), and was Executive Director of its forerunner, the Australian Centre for Radiofrequency Bioeffects Research (both National Health & Medical Research Council Centres of Research Excellence), is a Commissioner on the International Commission on Non-Ionising Radiation Protection (ICNIRP), which sets the principal International Guidelines on the radiofrequency emissions relevant to wireless devices, and has contributed to a number of other international bodies in terms of the radiofrequency-health debate, such as the World Health Organisation, Health Canada, and the US Academy of Sciences.
+Professor Croft is the Former Director of the Australian Centre for Electromagnetic Bioeffects Research (ACEBR), and was Executive Director of its forerunner, the Australian Centre for Radiofrequency Bioeffects Research (both National Health & Medical Research Council Centres of Research Excellence), is a Commissioner on the International Commission on Non-Ionising Radiation Protection (ICNIRP), which sets the principal International Guidelines on the radiofrequency emissions relevant to wireless devices, and has contributed to a number of other international bodies in terms of the radiofrequency-health debate, such as the World Health Organisation, Health Canada, and the US Academy of Sciences.